Karate Classes In Lower Morden

 Giving Karate classes in Lower Morden suitable for individuals from all areas of life both female and male.
-We offer lessons for people from beginner level right through to experienced Karate practitioners.
+We offer lessons for people from beginner level all the way through to seasoned Karate practitioners.
 Our Karate pupils could be male or female, old or young, we can assist people from all avenues of life, irrespective of their sex or age group.

 Karate practice (Lower Morden ) – Our Karate Classes in Lower Morden

 Karate practice is usually divided into three main activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)